12 Tokyo Cherry Blossom Spots in 2026 – Don’t Skip These!

 5. Yoyogi Park

-Yoyogi Park is a free park with lots of cherry blossom trees.
+Yoyogi Park is a free park with plenty of cherry blossom trees.
 It’s also a quieter park.

 Yoyogi Park is located right below the Mejii Shrine so I combined both sites.